Linux, OCR and PDF – problem solved – Konrad Voelkel's Blog

 Linux, OCR and PDF – problem solved

-Imagine you’ve scanned some book into a PDF file on Linux, such that every pdf-page contains two book-pages and there is a lot of additional whitespace and maybe the page orientation is wrong.
+Imagine you've scanned some book into a PDF file on Linux, such that every pdf-page contains two book-pages and there is a lot of additional white-space and maybe the page orientation is wrong.
 And, worst of all, there is no full-text search, thus no full-text indexing for desktop search engines.
 I consider this problem solved on Linux!

 In general, the first thing you’ll have to do is to convert the PDF (or, basically any file format you’ve scanned to, like TIFF or PNG or DjVu …) into the hOCR format, which is the text extracted, in a XHTML file with layout annotations.
 Then you can apply a program to convert the hOCR file into a searchable PDF again.

 There are several approaches to solve this problem (however, you can download my solution directly, if you wish).
 To extract the text from a scan, you have to use OCR software such as gocr, ocrad, tesseract or cuneiform.
 I have achieved the best results with tesseract and the worst with gocr, however the most convenient way to produce hOCR files was using Cuneiform.
-Cuneiform is a russian software, once one of the best proprietary OCR softwares in the world.
+Cuneiform is a Russian software, once one of the best proprietary OCR software in the world.
 Now they have ported it to Linux.

 In future (maybe two years), the project OCRopus will have a nice UI, then this may be another good way to OCR with Linux.